Using Destination Logic

 Prompt Tasks are often used as an introductory, closing, or instructional buffer.
 However, the ability to configure multiple buttons allows this Task type to operate very similarly to a Poll Task.
 All of the same destination options are available for each programmed ‘button’ in your Prompt Task.

-Destinations will direct participants to the intended location, but depending on your study needs you may require more complex branching or logic.
-This can be accomplished by adding
+Destinations will direct participants to the intended location, but depending on your study needs, you may require more complex branching or logic.
+This can be accomplished by leveraging Visibility Logic in those follow-up Tasks.

-For example, let's say that you have a Yes or No Poll question and you have some tasks that should be limited to participants who select Yes, and some tasks that should be limited to participants who select No. You can configure each of your choices to add participants to unique segments that you can then use to limit the visibility of your follow up questions.
+For example, let's say that you have a Yes or No Poll question and you have some tasks that should be limited to participants who select “Yes”, and some tasks that should be limited to participants who select “No”.

 Testing Destination Logic